mikf/gallery-dl/docs/configuration.rst

       HLS and DASH manifests
     * ``"ytdl"``: Download videos and let `youtube-dl`_ handle all of video extraction and download
+    * ``"dash"``: Extract DASH manifest URLs and use `youtube-dl`_ to download and merge them. (*)
     * ``false``: Ignore videos

+    (*)
+    This saves 1 HTTP request per video and might potentially be able to download otherwise deleted videos, but it will not always get the best video quality available.

 extractor.redgifs.format